OSGConnect/tutorial-R/README.md

 	$ mkdir tutorial-R; cd tutorial-R

-R is run using containers on the OSG.
+R is run using containers on the OSPool.
 To test it out on the submit node, we can run:
 ```
 	singularity shell \
             --home $PWD:/srv \